ROKU Analytical Support

 What is Report Layout?

-Because channels differ in both business model and technical implementation, the relevancy of specific dashboards and availability of data therein will vary.
+Because channels differ in both business model and technical implementation, the relevancy of specific dashboards and the availability of data therein will vary.
 For example, data will only be available in the Video Statistic report for channels created with Direct Publisher.

 If a dashboard does not pertain to your channel type, it will contain no data.
 In an effort to avoid confusion, you may see a subset of the dashboards available to you in the developer portal – that subset being the reports pertaining to your channel type.